 Although traditional fMRI is well-suited to capture momentary brain activity wedded to the presentation or consumption of rewarding stimuli, it struggles to capture more tonic aspects of self-regulation.
 Put simply, the capacity for self-regulation reflects on-going, well-established efforts to achieve personal goals, the temporal dynamics of which are difficult to measure using standard event-related fMRI paradigms.
-A key innovation in this line of research is the application of rs-fcMRI to the study of self-regulation failure. rs-fcMRI signal correlations reflect histories of co-activation across brain regions—a pattern of statistical coherence that arises throughout development and provides a measure of the long-term functional relatedness of brain regions.
-One network consistently identified in studies of resting-state functional connectivity is the fronto-parietal control network, which includes dorsolateral PFC, dorsal PFC, middle cingulate cortex, intraparietal sulcus, and inferior parietal lobule (Dosenbach et al., 2008).
-We have preliminary evidence that the integrity of this fronto-parietal network is compromised for those with greater body weight and enhanced for those with highest aerobic capacity (Huckins et al., in prep).
-These findings provide initial evidence that individual differences in the integrity of this network are crucial for the long-term success or failure of self-regulation.
+In our recent Annual Review of Neuroscience article (Kelley, Wagner, and Heatherton, 2015), we review the available neuroscientific evidence regarding self-regulation and its failures.
+At its core, self-regulation involves a critical balance between the strength of an impulse and an individual’s ability to inhibit the desired behavior.
+Although neuroimaging and patient studies provide consistent evidence regarding the reward aspects of impulses and desires, the neural mechanisms that underlie the capacity for control have eluded consensus, with various executive control regions implicated in different studies.
+We outline the necessary properties for a self-regulation control system and suggest that the use of resting-state functional connectivity (rs-fcMRI) analyses may be useful for understanding how people regulate their behavior and why they sometimes fail in their attempts.
+We have preliminary evidence that the integrity of rs-fcMRI systems related to reward and self-regulation is compromised for those with greater body weight and enhanced for those with highest aerobic capacity (Huckins et al., in prep).
 In future studies, we plan to use these innovative rs-fcMRI methods to assess self-regulatory outcomes across a range of appetitive and potentially addictive behaviors such as eating, sex, alcohol consumption, smoking, and excessive use of online digital environments.
-Towards this end, we have already collected over 500 subjects worth of resting-state data.